db47h/grog/README.md

 ### Tweaks

-- all: reduce amount of sub-packages.
-Some are here for architectural reasons, and others, like `texture`, were separated to make the naming cleaner.
 - assets: add bulk preload functions (i.e. `PreloadTextures(names ...string)`)
 - assets: the asset manager should be able to notify when something is loaded, at least to get textures configured and uploaded to the gpu.